Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Abstract

 \section{Abstract}

-In this work we explore the cosmological scenario at late times emerging from the consideration of a generalized form of the second law of thermodynamics, i.e., we consider created matter trapped by the apparent horizon.
-For null chemical potential the model describes a phantom regime but it lacks of physical consistency.
-However, the inclusion of chemical potential solves the thermodynamics issues of the model and also extends the characteristics of the cosmic fluid compatible with this description, in other words, the cosmic fluid can behave as phantom dark energy or as quintessence.
+This work is focused on the exploration of the thermodynamics foundations of the matter creation scenario when a generalized form of the second law of thermodynamics for this scheme is implemented.
+In this scenario we consider an expanding cosmology in which the produced particles are trapped by the apparent horizon.
+The scheme leads to phantom evolution but at first glance it lacks of physical consistency.
+However, we show explicitly that the inclusion of chemical potential into the description solves the thermodynamics issues of the model and determines the behavior of the cosmic fluid, in other words, the cosmic fluid now can behave as phantom dark energy or as quintessence one.